 Service providers can take advantage of the Cisco ESP in a number of ways, depending on their business needs (Figure 2).
 There are four possible deployment options:

 ● As Individual Functions: Choose from a wide array of individual physical, virtual, or software orchestration components.
 Integrate those that best complement your existing software and infrastructure.
-The virtualized functions are hardware- and hypervisor-independent, so they can operate on any general-purpose computing platform, including the Cisco Unified Computing System family.
+The virtual network functions (VNFs) are hardware- and hypervisor-independent, so they can operate on any general-purpose computing platform, including the Cisco Unified Computing System family.

-● As Flexible Bundles—Virtual Functions + Orchestration: This option combines selected virtualized functions and the orchestration software modules that are "networked" together using standards-based service chaining.
-By prepackaging virtualized elements with orchestration, you can build and deploy personalized offerings faster using your preferred computing platform.
+● As Flexible Software Packages—Virtual Functions + Orchestration: This option combines selected virtual network functions and the orchestration software modules that are "networked" together using standards-based service chaining.
+By pre-packaging virtual elements with orchestration, you can build and deploy personalized offerings faster using your preferred computing platform.